What is Mental Health?

 Are you interested in taking this course?
 If so, a complete list of Mental Health First Aid Trained Instructors in Montana is available here.

 Youth Aware of Mental Health (YAM) is a universal intervention (delivered to all youth of a group/class) mental health promotion program that aims to raise mental health awareness about risk and protective factors associated with suicide, including knowledge about depression and anxiety, and to enhance the skills and emotional resiliency needed to deal with stress and crisis.
-The format of the YAM intervention empowers youth to think, verbalize, and discuss important mental health issues, such as suicide, in a context that is meaningful to them.
+The format of the YAM intervention empowers youth to think, verbalize, and discuss important mental health issues, such as depression, anxiety, and coping strategies, in a context that is meaningful to them.